 Penguin's decade-defining books

-t seems like no time at all since Penguin was celebrating its 70th birthday, but the publisher has now made it to 75 years of age and is about to roll out its latest promotional celebration.
+The publisher has selected its 'landmark' titles from four decades to celebrate its 75th birthday, but how smart is the premise?t seems like no time at all since Penguin was celebrating its 70th birthday, but the publisher has now made it to 75 years of age and is about to roll out its latest promotional celebration.
 This time around, it's decided to select the books it published which "helped shape modern Britain", picking five novels from each of the 50s, 60s, 70s and 80s and publishing them in April with new introductions from the likes of Ali Smith and Jeremy Paxman.

 "When they were published, some were bestsellers, some were considered scandalous, and others were simply misunderstood," Penguin says.
 "All represent their time and helped define their generation, while today each is considered a landmark work of storytelling."